The American Society of Naturalists confers several awards each year to honor scientists of great distinction.

 The Ruth Patrick Student Poster Award was established in 2012 to recognize a student who has presented an outstanding poster at the annual meeting of the American Society of Naturalists.
 Ruth Patrick is a renowned limnologist, past president of the ASN (1975), and a Lifetime Honorary Member of the society.
 The winner of the award receives $1,000 and a one year membership to the ASN, which includes a one year subscription to the American Naturalist.

 Applications for the Ruth Patrick Student Poster Award

-The award committee requests applications for the 2013 award.
 The senior author and presenter of the poster must be enrolled as an undergraduate or graduate student at the time of the annual meeting, or have received her or his degree within twelve months, and must be a member of the ASN.
 Students must indicate their desire to be considered for the Award by selecting the appropriate box at the time that they register online for the meeting.

 |2013||Amanda K. Gibson, "A phylogenetic test of the Red Queen Hypothesis: the evolution of mating system and parasitism in the Nematoda"|